-Using the expression to calculate the burst for each Network Node, the objective is to minimize the variance of burst for all the Network Nodes and minimize buffer sizes.
-By varying the size of the buffers in the graph, the variance of all burst times for Network Nodes and the summation of all buffer sizes are minimized.
+Using the expression to calculate the burst for each Network Node, the objective is to minimize the variance of burst for all the Network Nodes and also minimize the sum of all buffer sizes in the DAG.
+By varying the size of the buffers in the graph, the variance of all burst times for Network Nodes and the sum of all buffer sizes are minimized.
 With a variance of zero or closer, data from different Network Nodes can be packed in the same payload and sent to the subscribers in the network.
-Even if the quantity of data exceeds the maximum payload size for the protocol or the physical link being used, the number of connections needed is far less than it is in independent calls.
-The number of buffers $|P \cup N|$, times an upper bound buffer size of 1000 is multiplyed by the variance.
-This way, the variance has more impact in the search of an optimal solution than the summation of all buffer sizes.
+Even if the quantity of data exceeds the maximum payload size for the protocol in use, or the physical link being used, the number of connections needed is far less than it is when using the original strategy of independent calls.
+The number of buffers $|P \cup N|$, times an upper bound buffer size of 1000 is multiplied by the variance.
+This way, the variance has more impact in the search of an optimal solution than the sum of all buffer sizes.